ReetuData/Entity-Search-System/readme.md

 - In this context, it calculates the edit distance between the search query and each document in the DataFrame column.

 **Filtering Based on Edit Distance**:
-- Rows in the DataFrame are filtered based on the maximum allowed edit distance.
+- Rows in the data frame are filtered based on the maximum allowed edit distance.
 - This threshold determines how similar the documents must be to the query.
 -  If the edit distance falls within the specified limit, the document is considered a match.